-But that doesn't mean you're doomed to a constant loop of "You're Welcome."
+Still, we're not totally doomed to listen to a constant loop of "You're Welcome" (uh, I mean, thanks, Dwayne Johnson?)
 These pop songs are appropriate for all ages.

 22. "Can’t Stop the Feeling" — Justin Timberlake

 Everyone loves JT's 2016 hit because it really is that good (just give it a listen if you don't believe us).
 Parents are jamming to it, and kids love it too — which makes sense since it was created for the DreamWorks Trolls movie.

 Although Cyrus seemed to go a little explicit for a while there, there's absolutely nothing wrong with the lyrics to this hit song, and it's extra fun to sing along with in the car.
 We recommend cranking it up to drown out the sounds of your children screaming when the road trip has lasted just a little too long.
 (Note: We've gone with a video of only the "Wrecking Ball" lyrics above, because the naked Miley music video is totally not suitable for kids.)

 Not only is this hit by a Swedish DJ fun to shake it to, but it has some pretty compelling lyrics that you can only hope will sink in as your kids listen on repeat.
 "Life's a game made for everyone / And love is a prize" is a lot different than some of the more graphic songs about sex that objectify women, and we can thank Avicii for that.

 Just a few years before JT, Pharrell dropped a similar crossover hit that you'd never guess came from a kids' movie.
 "Happy," from Despicable Me 2, was so popular that it was even nominated for an Oscar in 2014.